-This research was conducted at the Dairi Regency Regional Disaster Management Agency Office, where problems with work discipline and low motivation hindered employee performance

-(Afza et al., 2022).
-(Hendrawijaya, 2020) and shows that discipline and work motivation play an important role in improving employee performance.
+This research was conducted at the Dairi Regency Regional Disaster Management Agency Office, where problems with work discipline and low motivation hinder employee performance (Afza et al., 2022).
+(Hendrawijaya, 2020) shows that discipline and work motivation play an important role in improving employee performance.
 This study aims to analyze the influence of work discipline on employee performance with work motivation as an intervening variable, as well as provide recommendations to improve employee performance in the office.
-To measure the variables of work discipline, there are several indicators in discussing work discipline (Robbins et al., 2016), namely:
+To measure the variables of work discipline, there are several indicators in According to (Robbins et al., 2016) there are several indicators in dividing work discipline, namely:

-- 1. Compliance with rules is complying with policies, procedures, and regulations that apply in the organization and following instructions and directions from superiors appropriately; - 2.
-Attendance is by arriving on time and complying with predetermined working hours as well as avoiding unnecessary absences and giving appropriate notice if unable to attend; - 3.
-Work productivity , namely by completing tasks and responsibilities in accordance with deadlines and showing initiative in completing work and achieving targets that have been set; and - 4.
+- 1. Compliance with the Yaiyu Rules is complying with the policies, procedures, and regulations that apply in the organization and following the instructions and directions from the supervisor appropriately. - 2.
+Attendance and that is by arriving on time and adhering to the specified working hours as well as avoiding unnecessary absences and giving appropriate notice if unable to attend. - 3.
+Work productivity is by completing tasks and responsibilities in accordance with deadlines and showing initiative in completing work and achieving targets that have been set. - 4.
 Integrity and work ethics are to maintain integrity by not engaging in unethical or illegal actions and working honestly and transparently in every action and decision.

-The indicators mentioned above show that optimal performance in an organization depends on several important factors, namely compliance with rules, discipline in terms of attendance and punctuality, productivity in completing tasks and achieving targets, as well as high integrity and work ethics.
+These indicators are that optimal performance in an organization depends on several important factors, namely compliance with rules, discipline in terms of attendance and punctuality, productivity in completing tasks and achieving targets, and high integrity and work ethics.
 Employees who are able to comply with regulations, be present on time, be productive in their work, and demonstrate good ethics and integrity, will contribute to the achievement of organizational goals effectively and efficiently.
 These indicators are closely related to work motivation.
 Employees who have high work motivation tend to be more obedient to the rules, disciplined in attendance, and productive in completing their tasks.
-Motivation, both intrinsic and extrinsic, encourages employees to work harder, achieve targets, and stick to integrity and strong work ethics.
+Good motivation, both intrinsic and extrinsic, encourages employees to work harder, achieve targets, and stick to integrity and a strong work ethic.
 When employees feel motivated either through rewards, recognition, or personal satisfaction, they will be more motivated to comply with regulations and make maximum contributions, thereby improving the performance of individuals and the organization as a whole (Peccei & De Voorde, 2009).
-According to Mathis and Jackson in (Zainul & Harlie, 2022), work motivation is an encouragement both from within and from outside the self that directs, activates, and maintains employees' work behavior in achieving organizational goals.
+According to Mathis and Jackson in (Zainul & Harlie, 2022), work motivation is an encouragement both from within and from outside that directs, activates, and maintains employees' work behavior in achieving organizational goals.
 Work motivation can also be described as "a process that describes the intensity, direction, and perseverance of an individual's efforts in achieving a goal."